klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.tokenURI(tokenId)
 ```
-Return the URI for a given token id.
+Returns the URI for a given token id.

 **Parameters**